 Our Thailand Project concept was to prepare people working with children the correct rapid response to cardiac arrest due to drowning.
 Project team arrived at the begining of the year (2017) to different locations in Khao Lak region.
 This particular area of Thailand has been severly struck by the tsunami in 2004.
 We hoped to create great space for tranings, safety guidance and necessary skills for those participating in cooperation with local authorities and activists.

 Organization of the trainings: short practical sessions of CPR for casualties after drowning.

-Each session is planned to last about 90 minutes:
+Each session was planned to include:

 Our most important resources are people, we have been teaching together in the field of rescue and first aid for years, that gives us great experience and practice.
 Qualifications and education: paramedics with training clearances and first aid instructors, experience in providing first aid courses, including assistance to children; English language and physical fitness and good health.

 If we managed to raise funds for additional equipment (phantoms –CPR dummies) and we left one dummy in every local community to allow continuing with the first aid trainings in the future.

 You can see more information on this project on our Facebook fanpage!